rjx5062/Twitter-Analysis-of-the-Russian-Invasion-of-Ukraine/README.md

 the war.
 Analyzing this data to get better insights into the current scenario has a lot of potential.
 Our problem statement is to analyze multiple tweets that are trending since the beginning of the war and incorporate different analyses of the extracted data.

+The twitter data was collected using Tweepy v2